+OFFICIAL COLOUR OF THE ASSOCIATION

+The IADVL logo, constitution book, IADVL News, IJDVL, IDOJ and website will use thepeacock blue colour principally and prominently.

-2. OFFICIAL LOGO OF THE ASSOCIATION
+OFFICIAL LOGO OF THE ASSOCIATION

-The Association office, branches and sub branches authorized by IADVL shall use the logo of the Association during all activities, e.g. conferences, meetings, etc. The official logo is vertically oval in shape and symbolizes the composite nature of the specialty.
-The left inner circle contains a histological picture of the epidermis and dermis, signifying dermatology; Cupid or Kamadev (the God of Love), represented by a bow at the bottom, represents venereology; and rays of
+The Association office, branches and sub branches authorized by IADVL shall use the logo of the Association during all activities, e.g. conferences, meetings etc.